Parsl/parsl.github.io/_posts/2025-11-17-grouping-tasks.md

 excerpt: Reorder your tasks into groups to get the first end-result faster
 ---

-In an ealier post, I talked about using task priorities to minimise wasted time in a batch job.
+In <a href="/2025/11/08/priority.html">an earlier post</a>, I talked about using task priorities to minimise wasted time in a batch job.
 In this post, I'll talk about using the same mechanism for a different goal: getting the first end-result faster.